abhik2003/SGPA-Calculation-Project-in-C/README.md

 # SGPA-Calculation-Project-in-C
-This is a project to calculate Semester Grade Point Index (SGPA).
+This is a project to calculate Semester Grade Point Average (SGPA).
 This project is completely written in C language.